Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 The future for Democrats is fuzzy.
 Following President Obama, the first black president, the party is having something of an identity crisis.
 Clinton lost, in part, because she wasn't able to appeal to white, working-class voters, who were a crucial pillar of the party for decades.
 But minority activists warn that people of color have been a growing key to Democratic success for years — yet still don't have the influence they feel they deserve.

 While many in the party were encouraged by the massive turnout for the Women's March Saturday, which was bigger than the crowd that showed up for Trump's inauguration the day before, Democrats have no clear leader and no unified policy direction.
 Democrats suffered a stunning defeat in November, capping off a disastrous string of defeats during the Obama years.
-Democrats have lost more than 1,000 state legislative seats in that time, dozens of congressional and governors seats — and are at the nadir of their power than at any time in the last century.
+Democrats have lost more than 1,000 state legislative seats in that time, dozens of congressional and governors seats — and are at the lowest point of their power than at any time in the last century.

 In this post-mortem moment, Democrats can't even agree on why the party lost.
 Some, like Vermont Sen. Bernie Sanders, Clinton's chief rival for the nomination, say Democrats focused too much on identity politics and need to return to their economic roots.
 Others point out that identity politics is a necessary part of the game.
 They argue that Trump was playing to his own base of white identity politics and that black voters, for example, were among the most loyal Clinton supporters, so the party should not abandon them and cater to whites.

-And yet others insist — economics and race are not mutually exclusive choices, that it is possible to focus on both simultaneously.
+And yet others insist that economics and race are not mutually exclusive choices, that it is possible to focus on both simultaneously.
 Figuring out that balance is going to be central to the party's survival, as it currently wanders in the political wilderness.

-'Off message': Concerns over economy, white, working-class ignored
+"Off message": Concerns over economy, white, working-class ignored

 Betras, the county chairman, was so deeply frustrated by what he was seeing, he typed up a memo and sent it to the Clinton campaign in Brooklyn.

-"I told the campaign they were in trouble with blue-collar workers," he said with an urgency.
-He tried to warn the campaign that if they "didn't retool their message," they would lose not only Ohio, but also other states with influential white, working-class voting blocs, like Pennsylvania and Michigan.
+"I told the campaign they were in trouble with blue-collar workers," he said with urgency.
+He tried to warn the campaign that if it "didn't retool [its] message," it would lose not only Ohio, but also other states with influential white, working-class voting blocs, like Pennsylvania and Michigan.

 Betras said no one ever responded to his memo.
-And Clinton went on to lose exactly as he'd predicted.
+And Clinton went on to lose exactly as he had predicted.
 It was the first time a Democrat had lost Ohio and Pennsylvania since 1988 and the first time a Democrat had lost Wisconsin since 1984.

 A big reason for that was the bleed with working-class voters in the Mahoning Valley.
 Three counties make up the valley — Mahoning and Trumbull in Ohio and Mercer in Pennsylvania.
-Clinton suffered more than 25-point swings in each county from Obama's performance in 2012.
+Clinton suffered more-than-25-point swings in each county from Obama's performance in 2012.

 "We could have saved those states, had they taken my damn memo [and] at least tried to do what I suggested for them to do ... start talking to these people about their jobs," Betras said.

 Clinton's loss shocked many Democrats across the country, but it didn't surprise everyone in Ohio, a traditional battleground state where Clinton suffered one of her largest defeats.
-She lost by more than 8 percentage points, the worst loss for a Democrat there since Dukakis lost it by 11 in 1988.
+She lost by more than 8 percentage points, the worst loss for a Democrat there since Michael Dukakis lost it by 11 in 1988.

 "I'm not shocked that Hillary Clinton lost," said Precious Samuel, 29, a labor organizer in Cleveland.
 "I saw the loss a mile away."